KattsonBastos/dataflow-basic-streaming/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* <a href="https://www.linkedin.com/in/cassiobolba/"> Cassio Bolba</a> course on <a href="https://www.udemy.com/course/data-engineering-with-google-dataflow-and-apache-beam/">Data Engineering using Dataflow and Beam</a>: this course is really amazing and it will be very helpful if you want to start playing with those two tools plus BigQuery and Cloud Storage. (<a href="https://www.udemy.com/course/engenharia-de-dados-com-apache-beam-google-dataflow-gcp/">Portuguese course version</a>)
+* <a href="https://www.linkedin.com/in/cassiobolba/" target="_blank"> Cassio Bolba</a> course on <a href="https://www.udemy.com/course/data-engineering-with-google-dataflow-and-apache-beam/" target="_blank">Data Engineering using Dataflow and Beam</a>: this course is really amazing and it will be very helpful if you want to start playing with those two tools plus BigQuery and Cloud Storage. (<a href="https://www.udemy.com/course/engenharia-de-dados-com-apache-beam-google-dataflow-gcp/" target="_blank">Portuguese course version</a>)
-* <a href="https://www.linkedin.com/company/stack-tecnologias/">Stack Academy</a> courses on Data Pipelines with GCP and Infra as a Code: both was very enlightening about there tools.
+* <a href="https://www.linkedin.com/company/stack-tecnologias/" target="_blank">Stack Academy</a> courses on Data Pipelines with GCP and Infra as a Code: both was very enlightening about there tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>